khoirulmuzakka/FuncCraft/docs/source/user_guide/yaml_specs.rst

 ``base_functions``
    Primitive functions that are included as mandatory single-function benchmarks in the generated suite.
 Values may be numeric IDs or names.
+See :doc:`primitive_base_functions` for the full ID table.

 ``composition_base_functions``
    Primitive pool used inside composed functions and nested composed components.
+See :doc:`primitive_base_functions` for the full ID table.

 ``coordinate_transforms``, ``value_transforms``, ``compositions``
    Choice tables.
 Each entry has ``kind``, ``probability``, and optional ``parameters``.
 Probabilities in each table are fractions and should sum to one.
+The example above lists all currently implemented options; set an option's probability to ``0`` to keep it visible but disable it.

 ``min_components`` and ``max_components``
    Range for the number of components in composed functions.